 “Are you sweetie?” and I smile at my first grandchild, “is that some of the time or all of the time?”
-“All of the time.
-And I’m a fairy and I can fly.
-For real.”
+“All of the time.”

 Then, as now, I repeatedly chose to scrutinise the recesses of my psyche for patriarchal fingerprints which might contaminate my parenting and bring harm to my children.
 There were many, sticky and sour smelling, all over inherited attitudes, opinions and behaviours.
 I continue to find them, though less frequently these days and with greater acuity.

 I spent an hour in Ruben’s school recently.
 It was a non-uniform play day and my grandson wore a flower print dress with a ruffle above the knee, cerise leggings and dusky pink trainers.
 He struggled with the change to his timetable but not the change to his appearance.
 I am forever indebted to Mr Jay, his first teacher outside of nursery, who uses his rank and role of guardian to protect and promote Ruben’s full inclusion in school.
 He has set the bar high and there can be no excuse now for any other professional authority figure to fall short of it.

 At home time, as we stepped outside the playground gates, Ruben told me how two big children, a boy and a girl, had been unkind to him during lunch.
 When I enquired further it turned out they had repeatedly and forcefully told him he wasn’t, ‘allowed to wear a dress.’
 In response, he held his head up, looked them in the eyes and asserted his right to wear whatever he wanted to.
 Just as his mummy had rehearsed with him.